Gonorrhea

 What Is Gonorrhea?

 Most people do not know they are infected or have symptoms.
-They can give the infection to others without knowing it.
+They may give the infection to others without knowing it.
 Any vaginal, oral, or anal contact with genitalia (vagina or penis) can pass the germ from one person to another.

-How Does Gonorrhea Spread?
+How Gonorrhea Spreads

-• vaginal sex
+• Vaginal sex

-• contact between genitals
+• Contact between genitals

-• contact between genital fluids and eyes
+• Contact between genital fluids and eyes

 What Are the Signs and Symptoms of Gonorrhea?

 Gonorrhea can be in the body for a long time with no signs.
+Possible symptoms are:

 How Is Gonorrhea Diagnosed?